What Student Loan Debt Looks Like in America

 Unfortunately, there is a lot of misinformation, unclear criteria, and bureaucratic processes to forgiveness programs that are not made clear to borrowers.
 The Inside Higher Ed article states, “if the program worked as intended, more than 2 million borrowers would have had their debt canceled by now.”

-Income-Driven Repayment Forgiveness (IDRF): Under the IDRF program, borrowers can have their entire loan balance forgiven after making payments on an income-driven repayment plan for a particular amount of time.
-This time is based on the specific plan they are paying under:
+Income-Driven Repayment Forgiveness (IDRF): Under the IDRF program, borrowers can have their entire loan balance forgiven after enough time.
+This amount of time is based on the specific plan they are paying under:

-- REPAYE Plan – Generally 10 percent of your discretionary income.
+- REPAYE Plan – Generally 10% of your discretionary income.
 Under REPAYE, your loans will be forgiven after 20 years if used for undergraduate studies and 25 years if used for graduate or professional studies.

-- PAYE Plan – Generally 10 percent of your discretionary income, but never more than what your payment would be under a 10-year standard repayment plan.
+- PAYE Plan – Generally 10% of your discretionary income, but never more than what your payment would be under a 10-year standard repayment plan.
 Loans under a PAYE plan will be forgiven after 20 years.

-- IBR Plan – For new borrowers after July 1, 2014, 10 percent of your discretionary income, but 15 percent for those borrowers who took out loans before July 1, 2014.
+- IBR Plan – For new borrowers after July 1, 2014, 10% of your discretionary income.
+15% for those borrowers who took out loans before July 1, 2014.
 In both cases, payments will not be more than what your payment would be under a 10-year standard repayment plan.
-New borrowers after July 1, 2014, will see forgiveness after 20 years, but borrowers before July 1, 2014, will be eligible after 25 years.
+New borrowers after July 1, 2014, will see forgiveness after 20 years.
+Borrowers before July 1, 2014, will be eligible after 25 years.

-- ICR Plan – Whichever is less: 20 percent of your discretionary income or what you would pay on a repayment plan with a fixed payment over 12 years, adjusted according to your income.
+- ICR Plan – Whichever is less: 20% of your discretionary income or what you would pay on a repayment plan with a fixed payment over 12 years, adjusted according to your income.
 Under an ICR plan, borrowers can see forgiveness after 25 years.

-However, these income-based payments must be made on Direct Loans, meaning any other loan type, such as Federal Perkins or Federal Family Education Loans (FFEL), must be consolidated into a Direct Loan.
+However, these income-based payments must be made on Direct Loans.
+This means any other loan type, such as Federal Perkins or Federal Family Education Loans (FFEL), must be consolidated into a Direct Loan.
 If a borrower fails to do so, they may only learn years later that they will not be eligible for forgiveness.

 Public Service Loan Forgiveness (PSLF): Another program that will forgive an entire loan balance, PSLF is for borrowers who work full-time (30+ hours) in a public service position or for a 501(c)3 nonprofit organization.
 Like IDRF, payments must be on Direct Loans under an income-driven repayment plan.
 However, borrowers can be eligible for forgiveness sooner through PSLF.
 After 120 qualifying payments, a borrower can apply for forgiveness.
 Those who have made payments under the wrong repayment plan or loans other than Direct loans have until Oct 31, 2022, to take action and have those payments count towards the 120.
 After the deadline, payments made on another payment plan will not count toward the 120, and if you have to consolidate your loans into a new Direct loan, your payments will start at 0.